XIONG-ZHIPeng/Note2024/PaperReading/UESTCGraduationProject/A Survey on Evaluation of Large Language Models.md

 4. **Semantic understanding** refers to the meaning or underrstanding of language and its associated concepts.
     The performance of LLMs in semantic understanding tasks is poor.

+#### Reasoning

+The reasoning performance of ChatGPT is different.

+#### Natural language generation

+NLG evaluates the capabilities of LLMs in generating specific texts, which consists of several tasks, including summarization, dialogue generation, machine translation, question answering, and other open-ended generation tasks.